 In the early 80s, the Houston grocery market was hot, to say the least.
 With the grocery wars split between multiple highly represented, national, and local chains all vying for the same customers.
 In 1983 Weingarten was forced to throw in the towel due to not being able to keep up with the competition.
 While many locations were up for sale, Randall’s passed on them, satisfying their need for stores by building their own shopping centers.
 While this approach was attractive to Randall’s as a landlord, it did leave them out of certain areas, most notably inside the loop.
 However, an opportunity Randall’s could not pass up was a still operating Weingarten at 5586 Weslayan; the store had been an original tenant when the center was proposed as America’s first indoor mall and was meant to be transferred to Safeway however, due to lease issues it could not.
 This led to Weingarten continuing to operate this location for a few months after the shutdown of the rest of the chain until the Randall’s deal could be arranged.
 As a more up-scale store, the grocery wars were a tense time for Randall’s, but by 1985 the company had lots to celebrate.
 They had debuted their Flagship Concept to success, prompting them to convert the recently acquired former Weingarten as the second Flagship store.
 By the end of the year, Randall’s had overtaken Safeway for the second spot in Houston’s grocery market share, only behind Kroger.
 This was an unexpected feat as Safeway had more than double the stores Randall’s owned.
 During the exit of Weingartens from the market, Safeway had acquired the largest number of their remaining stores, but the customers had not come with them.
 Rather, Weingartens customers mostly chose to shop at places like Randall’s, as many chose Weingarten to avoid Safeway in the first place.
 This same year Eagle Discount Supermarket announced they would leave the Houston market, and while their customer base did not widely overlap, the exit allowed Randall’s to discontinue double coupons in a move that other major players would soon follow, helping to cool this era of the Houston grocery wars.

 During this time, Randall’s would end up acquiring more property than they could develop, which led to some proposed but unbuilt stores.
 With Randall’s owning so much property around the city, they quickly became a driving force in the development of Houston.
 While the company was run as an equal partnership between the three founders, Robert Onstead cemented himself as the public face of the company by appearing in commercials.
 A seeming holdover from an older time in the grocery business, he was an affable and warm person who came off as strong-willed but respectful.
-Onstead used this personality to build connections for both the company’s and himself with the community, eventually taking a role as Chairman of Houston’s BBB.
-During this time, Randall’s became well known as a charitable company.
+Onstead used this personality to build connections for the company and himself.
+The community responded positively to the Onsteads, eventually becoming Chairman of Houston’s BBB.
+During this time, Randall’s became well-known as a charitable company.
 The grocery stores were often willing to be major sponsors for events that benefited the city and those living in it.
 Sometimes the Onsteads would also contribute their own money in similarly large sums.
-During this time Robert Onstead began a cordial relationship with his “Dallas counterpart,” Jack Evans Sr. This man had helped to grow Tom Thumb Supermarkets and their parent company Cullum Cos. into a major retailing force.
-Beyond his business skills, Evans would even be elected as mayor of Dallas, a post in Houstonians sometimes suggested for Onstead.
+Around this time, Robert Onstead began a cordial relationship with his “Dallas counterpart,” Jack Evans Sr. This man had helped to grow Tom Thumb Supermarkets and their parent company Cullum Cos. into a major retailing force.
+Beyond his business skills, Evans would even be elected as mayor of Dallas, a post that Houstonians sometimes suggested for Onstead.
 While he would not enter politics, Onstead would secure a seat on the Cullum Cos board, and Evans would, in exchange, gain a seat on the Randall’s board.
-By 1987, Onstead was the only remaining partner and sole head of the company after R.C.
-Barclay’s retirement, with Norman Frewin quietly retiring in 5 years prior.
+By 1987, Robert Onstead was the only remaining partner and sole head of the company after R.C.
+Barclay’s retirement, with Norman Frewin quietly retiring five years prior.
 By this point, the three men had a combined total of over 100 years in Randall’s through both iterations of the chain.
 As well, all three had sons up and coming in the company.
-Barclay, and Frewins sons had both taken over in similar roles for their fathers but were actually closer in age to Robert Onstead than his son, Randall.
+Barclay, and Frewin’s sons had both taken over in similar roles for their fathers but were actually closer in age to Robert Onstead than his son, Randall, who had also recently taken on an executive role.
 Despite the change in personnel, things looked as good as ever, with expansion once again taking center stage.